JeremyLoh/xtal/README.md

 Clone the repository and run `npm install` in the respective folder (e.g. `frontend/`) to install the required dependencies

+**IMPORTANT**: The `backend/middleware/csp.ts` value for the Content Security Policy header should match the frontend `frontend/index.html` `<meta http-equiv="content-security-policy">` `content` value.
+For the backend CSP header, it should be converted to one line without newlines

 ## Running Frontend Tests

 The Frontend end-to-end tests are written in Playwright - https://playwright.dev/docs/writing-tests